Fmstrat/plex-ssl/README.md

 Install nginx
 --------------

-**CentOS and RHEL variants**

-It is recommended you enable EPEL in CentOS.
-To do this, please visit this guide: http://www.tecmint.com/how-to-enable-epel-repository-for-rhel-centos-6-5/.

-Unfortunately, CentOS does not have a preconfigured nginx with lua available, even in EPEL.
-To overcome this, we will use the openresty packages from http://openresty.org/.
-As a note, nginx could be installed on a seperate machine, and is not required to be on the same machine as PMS.
+In Ubuntu, this os as easy as installing the nginx and nginx-lua packages, but CentOS does not have a preconfigured nginx with lua available, even in EPEL.
+To overcome this, we will use the openresty packages from http://openresty.org/

 ```
 [root@pms-vm external]# yum install gcc pcre-devel openssl-devel